-When you copy or cut content onto the Office Clipboard, that content is being stored temporarily.
-The clipboard will prompt you on what you want to do with that stored content if you do not clear the content yourself.
-If you are only copying or cutting small amounts of data, then that data will remain in the Office Clipboard for you to use elsewhere.
+When you copy or cut content into the Clipboard, that content is being stored temporarily.
+The clipboard will prompt you on what you want to do with any stored content if you do not clear the content yourself.
+If you are only copying or cutting small amounts of data, then that data will remain in the Clipboard for you to use elsewhere.
 If however you have cut or copied a large amount of data, which is taking up significant storage space, then the Clipboard will ask you what you want to do with it.

-- Ensure you have closed all instances of Microsoft Word which are running
+- Close the file as normal and save the changes.
+Ensure you have closed all instances of Microsoft Word.

-- Now select the entire document content using the Ctrl + A shortcut
+- Now select the entire document using the Ctrl + A shortcut.

-- Now repeat the process and close the document and exit Microsoft Word (remember to save if you prefer)
+- Close the document and exit Microsoft Word (remember to save if you prefer).

 - You will now see an additional prompt appear:

-- This prompt is essentially advising that there is content in the Clipboard, do you want this available to use in other applications after you quit Word?
+This prompt is letting you know that there is a larger amount of content in the Clipboard.
+Do you want this available to use in other applications after you quit Word?
 If you plan to paste the content that you have stored in the clipboard, into another file or program, you MUST click Yes.
-If you click No, anything being stored in the Office Clipboard will be deleted.
+If you click No, anything being stored in the Clipboard will be deleted.
 Clicking Cancel will simply keep Microsoft Word open allowing you to continue to interact with the Clipboard.

 I hope this post on the Clipboard helps save you some time in your day.
 If you would like to use Microsoft Word more efficiently, why not check out My Favourite Shortcut Keys for Microsoft Word.